 Now to my mother’s favorite, the portable bedside commode.

-The commode can be used as a toilet safety frame a with a raised toilet seat.
+The commode can be used as a toilet safety frame, or as a raised toilet seat if you place it over the toilet, using its seat over the toilet bowl.

-To install the commode as a toilet safety frame –
+To install the commode as a toilet safety frame with raised seat –

 - remove the pale